DanielCavalheiro/msat/README.md

 There 2 diferent ways to run the project.
 Through the graphical interface or using the comand line.

+> [!IMPORTANT]
-> **_NOTE:_**  In order for any of the following commands to work they must be executed in the root directory of the project and with the Virtual Enviorment activated.
+> In order for any of the following commands to work they must be executed in the root directory of the project and with the Virtual Enviorment activated.

 ### GUI